nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 4.1.
 Student List @Benjamin
 This section for student related commands is done in chronological order.
 Please follow the numbering to get a clearer understanding on how you can use the commands.
-Do note that the student list created are stored under a student list collection.
+Do note that the student lists created are stored under a student list collection.
 Student list collection is a collection of student list created.

 #### 4.1.1.
 Add New Student List